 Eye Magazine, the international review of graphic design, is a quarterly print magazine on graphic design and visual culture.
-It, and its associated blog, features a range of critical, informed writing about design and visual culture.
+Its associated blog features a range of critical, informed writing about design and visual culture.

-Shillington is a network of colleges offering an innovative approach to design education based on short, intensive courses and practical, industry focused learning.
+Shillington is a college network offering an innovative approach to design education based on short, intensive courses and practical, industry-focused learning.
 And it has its own blog, too, featuring a range of inspiring design work and insightful articles.

 Under Consideration is a graphic design firm generating its own projects, initiatives and content, while taking on a limited amount of client work.
 Its Brand New blog is well-known for chronicling, and providing opinions on, corporate and brand identity work.
 It's edited and written by Armin Vit.

-The brainchild of Parisian art director Martin Joubert, Print.pm provides a daily burst of inspiration for lovers of editorial print design, mainly based around arty-looking books and magazines.
+The brainchild of Parisian art director Martin Joubert, Print.pm provides a daily burst of inspiration for lovers of editorial print design, mainly based around the latest arty-looking books and magazines.

 17. The Dsgn Blog

-The Design Blog is all about visual inspiration.
-Founded, designed and curated by Ena Baćanović, a designer based in Zagreb, Croatia, it features the work of designers and design studios from all over the world, putting the main focus on young designers and students
+The Dsgn Blog is all about visual inspiration.
+Founded, designed and curated by Ena Baćanović, a designer based in Zagreb, Croatia, it features the work of designers and design studios from all over the world, putting the main focus on young designers and students.

 20. Design Clever

 Design Clever is a collaboration started by Jonathan Ring and Bethany Baker, two aspiring graphic designers with a passion for everything design-related.
-This blog was created to showcase talented designers all over the world, and they encourage creatives everywhere to submit their work to it.
+This blog was created to showcase talented designers worldwide, and they encourage creatives everywhere to submit their work to it.

 Fonts In Use is a public archive of typography indexed by typeface, format, and industry.
-An independent project led by Sam Berlow, Stephen Coles, and Nick Sherman, it documents and examines graphic design with the goal of improving typographic literacy and appreciation.
+An independent project led by Sam Berlow, Stephen Coles, and Nick Sherman, it documents and examines graphic design intending to improve typographic literacy and appreciation.